thriveweb/deking-new/content/posts/2022-04-02-converting-the-garage-to-the-perfect-home-office.md

 ## Contact DeKing Decks for advice

-To discuss your garage conversion, room additions, or to get a quote, [contact David at Deking Decks](https://www.dekingdecks.com.au/contact/).
+To discuss your garage conversion or room additions, or to get a quote, [contact David at Deking Decks](https://www.dekingdecks.com.au/contact/).

 **Servicing: Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Sunshine Coast and Scenic Rim areas.
 **